adajel/KNP-EMI-DG/README.md

                 is the solution from step I
    (step III: solve ODEs at interface, and update membrane potential)

- Membrane potential is defined as phi_i - phi_e, since we have marked cell in ECS with 2 and cells in ICS with 1 we have an interface normal pointing inwards
+The membrane potential is defined as phi_i - phi_e, since we have marked cell in ECS with 2 and cells in ICS with 1 we have an interface normal pointing inwards

     ____________________
    |                    |
    |      ________      |